ALL Metrics

 Abstract

-Results: Sample size required for highly correlated longitudinal data using multi timepoint sample size derivation method led to much smaller sample size requirement as compared to single timepoint sample size calculation method.
+The sample size required for highly correlated longitudinal data using the multi-timepoint sample size derivation method led to a smaller sample size requirement compared to the single timepoint sample size calculation method.

-Conclusions: This study will help researchers to make better decisions in choosing the right method for sample size determination which may reduce the time and cost of carrying out the experiment.
-Also, we must carefully assess which method to go with when the correlation is weak.
+This study will help researchers to make better decisions in choosing the right method for sample size determination which may reduce the time and cost of conducting the experiment.
+Additionally, it is crucial to carefully evaluate and choose the appropriate method when the correlation is weak, as this can significantly impact the accuracy of the results.
 More complex correlation structures are not studied in this article but can be studied in the same fashion.

 Keywords